-(SYMC - Get Report), over 552 million identities were exposed by way of data breaches in 2013, up 62% compared to 2012.
+According to data from internet security firm Symantec (SYMC), over 552 million identities were exposed by way of data breaches in 2013, up 62% compared to 2012.
 Roughly 38% of mobile users have experienced mobile cybercrime in the past twelve months.

 Video Interview Exclusive: Domino's Pizza CEO Says Big Ideas are in the Oven